The difference between marketing for the internet and marketing for other media is simple: People's attitudes.

 - SEO is an important part of your strategy that focuses and magnifies all of your efforts to connect with your target audience.

-Follow the principles outlined in Secret 1, then differentiate your company with words and clarity
+Follow the principles outlined in Secret 1, then differentiate your company with your USP

 What makes your company stand out against the competition?
 Your Unique Selling Proposition.